XronosSchedulingLtd/scheduleradmindocs/osupgrade.rst

 In Debian 9, this is no longer necessary - you can install the standard Nginx packages from the Debian distribution, then add Phusion Passenger as a plug-in module.
-This is much tidier, but means an extra step is needed to undo the way it was installed originally.
+This is much tidier, but means an extra step is needed to undo the way in which it was installed originally.

 Step by step
 ------------